SorensenUCSC/CSE110A-sp2023/overview.md

 ## Homework:

-There will be one assignment per module, for a total of 5 homeworks.

-We will host a docker container that includes the necessary environment (compilers, libraries) for the homeworks.
-You are free to run this docker from your local machine.
-It is required that your homeworks execute successfully inside the docker.
-The homeworks will also specify a submission format (e.g. a directory structure).
-Please strictly adhere to this, as it helps with grading.
+We plan to redesign our homework setup to be more scalable and provide automated feedback.
+To do this, we will use github classroom.
+Because this is a new setup, there may be some friction getting started.
+We appreciate your patience and understanding.
+I will update the class as we make progress.

+While we don't have all the details yet, we will provide a docker for you to develop in.
+We plan to enable a git-based workflow where you push your current solution to a repo and receive feedback from a server.
+You will be graded on the server feedback rather than the results from your own machine.
+This is to help provide fair (and scalable) grading across the increasing diversity of devices that everyone has these days.

-Homeworks are due at midnight on their due date, but do not plan on help after 5 pm (as mentioned above).
-Homework will be submitted on canvas.
+Homeworks are due at midnight on their due date, but do not plan on help after 5 pm.

+This class has homeworks that build on each other, that is, later homeworks will use earlier homeworks.
+We will provide reference solutions so that your later homeworks are not impacted by mistakes in earlier homeworks.
+Because of this, we cannot accept late homeworks and we will be strict about this.
+Please keep this in mind.
+It is a good idea to plan to have homeworks done in advance, or upload checkpoints.

 ## Tests:

-There will be two asynchronous tests in this course: a midterm and a final.
+There will be two tests in this course: a midterm and a final.
 The midterm will roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%.

-You will get the test as pdf worksheet and have a set time to complete it.
-You have 1 week for the midterm, and you have all day (8 AM to Midnight) for the final.

-The midterm will be given halfway through the class: Monday May 2; it will be due Friday May 6.
-The final will be given on 	Tuesday, June 7
+The midterm will be given halfway through the class: XXX The final will be given on: Monday, June 12	8:00–11:00 a.m.

-I will design the tests to take ~120 minutes.
-These are open note/book/internet tests.
-However, it is not open friend or question.
-That is, while the test is active, you are not allowed to discuss the test with another person (either in the class or online).
-For example, you *can* google concepts that are on the test.
-You *cannot* post a test question to stackoverflow.

-_a note on timing_: my tests are designed to take 120 minutes *if* they were given in-person.
-In practice, students take much longer on take-home tests because you can spend time validating answers and less time studying before hand.
-Because of this, many students spend much longer on take-home tests.
-Please consider this when budgeting time.

-_a note on academic integrity_: I like giving take home tests.
-I feel like it is more representative of the types of challenges you will face in your careers.
-However, if we find any cheating, we will move to in-person, timed, proctored exams.
-Please do not cheat.

-## Late Policy:

-Assignments are docked 10% per day late up to 3 days.
-After that they will no longer be accepted.
-No assignment will be accepted after the day of our final.
-This is unversity policy, not mine.

-The midterm and final will not be accepted late.

 ## Grade Breakdown